zlogikon/instructional-files/README.md

-# Instructional materials Sample
+# Sample instructional materials
 <a href="https://zlogikon.github.io/instructional-files/">Project homepage</a>

 These materials were created for computer classes I have taught in public libraries.

-I have reformatted them into responsive webpages in order to make them more accessible.
+To improve accessibility, I have reformatted the content into responsive webpages.

 Originally these materials would have included slide decks and printed supplimentary information.